Chart Color Schemes

 Mernda has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 34 projects likely affecting the region.
-Notable projects are Mernda Town Centre, Mernda Community Hospital, Regional Sports Precinct Mernda, and Mernda Rise Estate.
-The following list details projects of particular relevance.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 34 projects likely impacting this region.
+Notable projects are Mernda Town Centre, Regional Sports Precinct Mernda, Mernda Rise Estate, and River Run.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.